-1G Breakout enables the configuration of 1G speed on 10G broken ports dynamically without performing reload.
-1G Breakout does not mandate all the broken ports to be configured at the same speed, so that each broken port can work according to the configured speed setting (10G/1G speed).
+1G Breakout Ports enables the configuration of 1-Gbps speed on 10-Gbps broken ports dynamically without performing reload.

+1G Breakout Ports does not mandate all the broken ports to be configured at the same speed, so that each broken port can work according to the configured speed setting 10-Gbps or 1-Gbps speed).

 To enable 1G Breakout Ports, you must perform a reload.
-Once 1G Breakout Ports is enabled, port density can be increased or decreased without performing a reload.
+After 1G Breakout Ports is enabled, port density can be increased or decreased without performing a reload.

-Consider the following when using this feature:
+Consider the following details when using 1G Breakout Ports:

-- All breakout ports work at same speed; however, all breakout ports can be configured with an individual speed. - A new user configuration using the speed-duplex 1000-full command on a breakout port forces the speed configuration on the breakout port irrespective of the type of optics.

-- Speed settings are changed dynamically and do not require a reboot. - Each breakout port works according to its speed settings. - 1G Breakout Ports is supported on ICX 7850 and ICX 7550 switches only.
-IG Breakout Ports is supported with two types of optics only.
-For details of these supported media types, refer to the Ruckus Ethernet Optics data sheet. - Auto-negotiation must be disabled when using 1G Breakout Ports. - The port must be configured in uplink mode before enabling breakout on ICX 7550-24F, ICX 7550-48F, ICX 7550-24ZP, and ICX 7550-48ZP - 1G Breakout ports is limited to breakout ports and not applicable for ports configured as stacking ports. - You can configure breakout ports in global configuration mode, and after the successful configuration and activation of breakout, the subports are available for configuration.
+- All breakout ports work at the same speed; however, all breakout ports can be configured with an individual speed. - A new user configuration using the speed-duplex 1000-full command on a breakout port forces the speed configuration on the breakout port irrespective of the type of optics. - Speed settings are changed dynamically and do not require a reboot. - Each breakout port works according to its speed settings. - 1G Breakout Ports is supported on ICX 7850 and ICX 7550 switches only. - 1G Breakout Ports is supported with two types of optics only.
+For details of these supported media types, refer to the RUCKUS Ethernet Optics data sheet. - Auto-negotiation must be disabled when using 1G Breakout Ports. - The port must be configured in uplink mode before enabling breakout on ICX 7550-24F, ICX 7550-48F, ICX 7550-24ZP, and ICX 7550-48ZP models. - 1G Breakout ports is limited to breakout ports and not applicable for ports configured as stacking ports. - You can configure breakout ports in global configuration mode, and after the successful configuration and activation of breakout, the subports are available for configuration.